What Went Wrong At Glossier?

 Advertisement

-Alicia was previously a fan of Glossier's skincare, but she said that a handful of innovative skincare brands are stealing the limelight.
-She cites brands like Nécessaire, Skin Proud, The Inkey List, and Byoma (new at Target).
+Alicia was previously a fan of Glossier's skincare but she said that a handful of innovative skincare brands are stealing the limelight.
+She cites brands like Nécessaire (new to Space NK), Skin Proud, The Inkey List and Byoma, which just launched on Cult Beauty.
 "All of these brands give off that cute lifestyle," said Alicia – where they differ is the focus they place on education and buzzy ingredients.
 Glossier's latest skincare launch was the Universal Pro-Retinol.
 The star ingredient is retinyl sunflowerate (a gentle form of retinol) and while it was met with enthusiasm, it seems to have fallen short, amassing one-star reviews online.
 "People want things that will work for the money they spend," said Alicia.
 "In this space, the mentality of 'if it's not broke, don't fix it' won't work," she added.
 "You can't keep your whole entire product range behind the curve."

 Advertisement

 TikTokers concur.
 "Glossier walked so that Rare Beauty could run," said @mualesandro in a post titled: "Beauty brands that FELL OFF."
 Alessandro is referring to Selena Gomez's beauty brand, set to launch in the UK next month.
 Rare Beauty's website has a helpful shade finder and its foundation is available in 48 shades, compared to Glossier's Perfecting Skin Tint, which features just 12.
-"They're the ones that put cream blush on the map and pioneered the no-makeup makeup trend," said Alessandro of Glossier, but Alicia emphasizes that the brand is being forgotten.
-"It's being replaced by companies like Rare, and, for people of color, the brand Saie," she said.
+"They're the ones that put cream blush on the map and pioneered the no-makeup makeup trend," said Alessandro of Glossier but Alicia emphasises that the brand is being forgotten.
+"It's being replaced by companies like Rare, and for people of colour, the brand Saie," she said.
 "We're now seeing all these brands which are willing to update and give us something new."

 Advertisement

-Layoffs and labeling errors are just a handful of missteps that Glossier has taken in recent years.
-Glossier fans might remember its sister brand Glossier Play — a color cosmetics range of "dialed-up beauty extras."
+Layoffs and labelling errors are just a handful of missteps that Glossier has taken in recent years.
+Glossier fans might remember its sister brand Glossier Play — a colour cosmetics range of "dialled-up beauty extras".
 But the excitement generated by the brand's launch was soon dampened.
 Products like the eye Gelée were packed with non-biodegradable glitter, wrapped in foil packaging and housed in cardboard boxes.
-It was the beauty brand that no one — not least, the environment — needed, and fans were up in arms about Glossier's blatant disregard for sustainability.
+It was the beauty brand that no one — not least the environment — needed, and fans were up in arms about Glossier's blatant disregard for sustainability.
 The Insta-famous pink bubblewrap pouches and sticker sheets came under fire for being wasteful, too, as Redditors took to the platform to share their frustration.
 "What were they thinking," wrote one, while backlash on Glossier Play's Instagram page (now private) encouraged the brand to tweak the packaging.
-Glossier Play responded by doing so, but the damage was already done.
+Glossier Play responded by doing so but the damage was already done.
 The brand was quietly discontinued in February 2020.

 Redditors also complain about Glossier's exclusivity.
 Products are only available direct-to-consumer via the brand's website or IRL stores, of which there are only a handful worldwide.
 "Not being available anywhere but their site made me look for alternatives, not want to try them more," wrote one Redditor.
 Another said: "Now there are sooo many other similar products that are better or cheaper and you can buy them at a store!
-I almost always go for the product I can buy in store," they said.
-Many beauty startups, have all adapted to cater to growing fanbases.
-That includes DTC site as well as being stocked on e-retailers, like Ulta, Target, and Sephora.
+I almost always go for the product I can buy in store," they said, referring to the high street.
+Deciem (which looks after The Ordinary and Niod), The Inkey List and Allies of Skin, to name a handful of revered beauty startups, have all adapted to cater to growing fanbases.
+That includes stands in Boots stores and online, as well as being stocked on e-tailers like Cult Beauty, Lookfantastic and Feelunique in the UK, and Ulta and Sephora in the US.
 This no doubt makes it easier for a wide range of shoppers to buy products alongside their other beauty staples.

 Advertisement

-Sure, Glossier shook up the beauty landscape, but exactly 10 years after its much-lauded launch, it's at risk of being left behind.
+Sure, Glossier shook up the beauty landscape but exactly 10 years after its much-lauded launch, it's at risk of being left behind.
 There's no denying the power it still has.
-(Who can forget the infamous leaked 50% off code, which saw thousands stock up?)
+(Who can forget the infamous leaked 50% off code, which saw thousands fill their boots with beauty bounty?)
 But it's obvious that skincare and makeup lovers want more.
-Better working conditions for employees, transparency, responsibility, and new product innovation are a must.
+Better working conditions for employees, transparency, responsibility and new product innovation are a must.

 Glossier, it's your move.